Fashion Blog Wed Aug 04 2021

 Static hair can cause a plethora of problems like frizziness or hair breakage.
 Even if you layer your hair with lots of moisturizing products, you might face the problem of static hair.
 This is because multiple factors cause static hair, including the environment, the atmosphere around you, the clothes you wear, the tools you use for your hair, etc. To understand how to remove static from hair, firstly, you need to comprehend how hair static is caused.

-Take, for example, hat hair.
+Static hair occurs when each strand of your hair rubs together or it rubs on a dissimilar material surface.
+Take, for example, a hat or a helmet.
 Whenever the fabric of the hat brushes against the hair strands, they exchange electrons.
 A form of static charge builds up within your hair as a result of this switch.
-If there is enough moisture in the air, this charge will generally dissipate.

-When there is a lack of moisture or humidity in your hair, such as on a cold night, the charge leads your tresses to resist each other in the same way as a magnet.
+Static hair seems to be easier to happen when there is a lack of moisture or humidity in your hair, such as on a cold night, the charge leads your tresses to resist each other in the same way as a magnet.
+Moreover, With low humidity in the air, the static of your hair may hard to be balance because it can not exchange the electron with water in the air.

 In other words, your mane is practically brimming with electrons and cannot tolerate itself.
 So, now that you understand what produces it let's discuss how to remove static from hair.